saltedge/saltedge-ios-swift/README.md

 SERequestManager.shared.set(appId: appId, appSecret: appSecret)
 ```

-*Note*: You can find your `appId` and `appSecret` in at your [secrets](https://www.saltedge.com/clients/profile/secrets) page (Eligable only for Salt Edge API).
+*Note*: You can find your `appId` and `appSecret` on your [secrets](https://www.saltedge.com/clients/profile/secrets) page (Eligible only for Salt Edge API).
-`customerId` - it is the unique identifier of the new customer.
+`customerId` - is the unique identifier of the new customer.

 ## SERequestManager

-A class designed with convenience methods for interacting with and querying the Salt Edge API.
-Contains methods for fetching entities (Connections, Transactions, Accounts, et al.), for requesting connect url for connecting, reconnecting and refreshing Connections via a `SEWebView`, and also for connecting Connections via the REST API.
+A class designed with convenient methods for interacting with and querying the Salt Edge API.
+Contains methods for fetching entities (Connections, Transactions, Accounts, etc.), for requesting connect url for creating, reconnecting and refreshing Connections via a `SEWebView`, and also for creating Connections via the REST API.

 Each successful request via `SERequestManager` returns `SEResponse` containing `data` and `meta`.